revzet77/COP4331C_Group01/artifacts/architecture.md

 # Change Strategy

 Every week will determine how the game is looking and see what changes we can add.
 Also, having people test out the game and give feedback multiple times throughout the development cycle will help us realize things that we missed out for the player experience.

+With this project, an emphasis on modularity was one of the primary concerns.
+As discussed, change within a project of this scale is often a constant.
+Thus, rigidity in the programming logic has been designed to be kept at a minimum.
+To allow for this, the project implements a strict logical order between the classes (See Major Classes) but does not have any limit to how many types of classes used or implemented.
+The flexibility comes from how output is sent to other classes.
+For instance, one of the outputs sent from InputHandler is keyboard input.
+Depending on the active states, this keyboard input can be sent as output to any number of Controller classes as long as it follows that logical hierarchy.
+As a result, the project has a modular logical hierarchy where features can be added, removed, or adjusted if the hierarchy is still followed.